About

 My 2017 children’s picture book, Adriana’s Angels / Los ángeles de Adriana (published separately in English and Spanish; Sparkhouse Family), has a Colombian child protagonist whose family must flee danger.
 And then her new life in Chicago has its troubles too.
 Through it all, her brilliant guardian angels keep attentive watch and help her know she’s held firmly in God’s love.

-Isaiah and the Worry Pack, in which a mother helps her son deal with nighttime anxiety through a quiet guided imagery, released from the new imprint IVP Kids in 2021.
-And several other books for children and adults are in the works!
+Isaiah and the Worry Pack, in which a mother helps her son deal with nighttime anxiety through a quiet guided imagery, released from IVP Kids in 2021.
+And other books for children and adults are in the works!

 Pale Owl-Butterfly, Blue Clipper, Monarch